In search of a Shanghai surprise

 A plump white bed beckons set against an embroidered fabric headboard in crimson with blue accents that offers more texture for touchy-feely sorts.
 Woody walls lead past the wardrobes and a flat laptop-friendly safe, to the washroom with its Japanese electric potty and a bathtub that glows with mood lights.
 The washbasin glows too, so you won't miss either.
 Change colours at will but don't forget to brush your teeth and bathe.
 The rain shower is large with grey, rough-hewn stone walls that make a change from your average hotel bathing area.
 Non-alcoholic drinks, snacks, local calls and WiFi are free so get binging and call everyone you know.
 There are 11 meeting venues and the Spa@Andaz occupies 2,200sq m.
 That’s a lot of rubdown room.
 In the basement is a very cool heated pool – glowing deep blue in the ethereal light – next to a spacious gym.
 Expect snappy service, mod flourishes, art and an understated approach.

-For the executive elite, the boutique 88 Xintiandi, now managed by Langham, offers style and technological savvy in its 53 exquisite “residences” in the popular Xintiandi precinct.
-The design is spare and mod, with touches of traditional Asian whimsy.
-All rooms feature lake or plaza views, complimentary Broadband and kitchens equipped with a microwave, fridge and dining ware.
-A revamp has seen the addition of a private gym, spa and indoor swimming pool.
-There are also countless bars, restaurants and shopping outlets right at your doorstep in this jazzy historic quarter.
+For the executive elite, the boutique 88 Xintiandi, taken over by Langham in September 2011, offered style and technological savvy in its 53 exquisite “residences” in the popular Xintiandi precinct.
+The hotel has gone quiet was unlisted mid 2017.
+For those in the know, the design was spare and mod, with touches of traditional Asian whimsy.
+All rooms featured lake or plaza views, complimentary Broadband and kitchens equipped with a microwave, fridge and dining ware.
+A revamp saw the addition of a private gym, spa and indoor swimming pool.
+There were also countless bars, restaurants and shopping outlets right at your doorstep in this jazzy historic quarter.

 Twelve at Hengshan style/ photo: hotel